Soils are the lifeblood of the catchment, providing environmental services that give life to flora, fauna and primary production.

 In This Section

-Soil activities have been run within the Catchment with funding from various Government agencies.
-"Past Projects" keeps a record of the work completed as part of those projects.
-New information and projects can be accessed via our "Current Projects" page.
+Soil activities have been run within the catchment with funding from various government agencies.
+This section keeps a record of the work completed as part of those projects.